 Amazon also offers Local Express Delivery in a number of cities.
 Placing orders on Amazon.com as late as mid-morning or noon (depending on the city) gets same-day delivery.

 Standalone service Instacart charges $3.99 for a personal shopper to pick and deliver groceries in less than two hours.
 Postmates has created a platform that connects orders with couriers who can fulfill in less than an hour.

 Walmart To Go is testing with groceries in the Bay Area and Denver and costs $5-10 for delivery.
 Walmart management has discussed broader use of its stores as ecommerce distribution centers and has also raised the idea of using in-store customers to deliver orders to other customers in the area.

 The specifics of these programs — prices, delivery times, etc. — will change.
 But retailers will have to carefully manage these new processes.
 For example, each store’s local inventory and pricing will need to be readily available for customers to make purchase decisions and set expectations.
 Also, systems will be needed to manage the timeliness and quality of the deliveries by third parties.

 While there are valid arguments that same day delivery is a limited market, customer expectations are rising quickly.
 In our connected world, all it takes is one retailer to raise the bar.

-Which of the following online delivery services do you think is most likely to gain a leadership position in the marketplace?
+Which of the current online delivery services do you think is most likely to gain a leadership position in the marketplace?
 What course would you recommend for traditional retail chains?